nodalida2021/nodalida2021.github.io/cfp.md

 * demonstration papers on software or resource demonstrations, e.g. of systems, interfaces, infrastructures, data collections, or annotations.

-We particularly encourage the submission of student papers on completed or on-going work, where the first author is a Master or PhD student.

-Papers accepted for presentation at the conference will be included in the NoDaLiDa 2019 proceedings, which is published as part of the NEALT Proceedings Series by Linköping University Electronic Press.
+Papers accepted for presentation at the conference will be included in the NoDaLiDa 2019 proceedings, which is published as part of the NEALT Proceedings Series by Linköping University Electronic Press and in the ACL Anthology.
-Negotiations are underway to include the proceedings in the ACL Anthology: http://aclweb.org/anthology-new/ as well.

 SCHEDULE